 With 300 days of sunshine every year, there is always a risk of forest fires on Mallorca.
-However, as an effect of the climate change we are faced with an increasing number of heat waves with temperatures above 40°C (104° F).
-In combination with the strong winds we have seen in recent weeks, meteorologists warn the hazards are greater than ever.
+However, as an effect of the climate change we are faced with an increasing number of heat waves with temperatures rising into the 40°C (104° F) range.
+In combination with strong winds, meteorologists warn the hazards are even greater.

-There might be 350 fire fighters stationed on the Balearics, and two new fire engines recently taken into service, but one thing is for sure: We do not want to see a fire like the one raging in the Andratx area in 2013 ever again!
+There might be 350 fire fighters stationed on the Balearics, and the local bomberos are well equipped with a fleet of state-of-the-art fire engines, but one thing is for sure: We do not want to see a fire like the one raging in the Andratx area in 2013 ever again!

-No Fire Allowed in and Around Forest #
+No Fire Allowed in and Around Forests #

 - To light a fire on a forest property – e.g. to burn prunings - you need a special license issued by the Balearic Environmental Bureau all year round, also during the colder months.

 - To light a fire within the 500-metre radius around forests, you need a license in summer.
 Please, note that this applies to wax torches, candles and fireworks, too.
 So make sure to apply for one if you plan a wedding or barbecue party.
 During the winter, no autorización is required provided you observe all safety rules.

 - What many don't know – between May 1st and October 15th, no fires are allowed on the beaches as well.
 There is only one exception: The traditional celebrations of the Nit de San Juan – The Night of Fire - on June 23rd

 To download the application form for the license, click here>>